 Analyzes security threats to modern networks and the methods used to secure networks against these threats.
 Topics include the setup and maintenance of boundary barriers; securing device access; using authentication, authorization, and accounting systems; implementing firewall technologies; implementing intrusion prevention systems; the use of cryptographic systems; implementing and securing remote access; and, the continuing management requirements of maintaining a secure network.

 CIS 2102: EMERGING TRENDS IN TECHNOLOGY

-This course explores the current and potential future impacts of new, emerging, and rapidly evolving technologies on organizations and their operations across a range of industries and sectors across a range of industries and sectors.
-Credits: 2
+This course explores the current and potential future impacts of new, emerging, and rapidly evolving technologies on organizations and their operations across a range of industries and sectors.